 Also called a 72-hour bag, Get Out of Dodge Bag, and Go Bag, a Bug Out Bag is one of the most important parts of disaster preparedness and prepping.
 It contains everything you need to survive should you have to evacuate your home in the face of a disaster.

-There are a lot of Bug Out Bag checklists out there (including is Bug Out Bag Checklist).
+There are a lot of Bug Out Bag checklists out there (including this Bug Out Bag Checklist).
 These checklists are great for helping you figure out what type of survival gear you need to pack in your BOB.

 But bear in mind that your Bug Out Bag contents are supposed to save your life.
 You don't want to blindly follow a checklist!
 Instead, you need to familiarize yourself with the principles of Bug Out Bag so you can pack yours right.